 A claim workmen at the five-bedroom Baltic Street house had been "appalling and rude" was firmly rejected by the property's owner.

-A licence has been granted for the house in Baltic Street, Montrose.
+The short-term let licence was granted for the house in Baltic Street, Montrose.
 Image: Google

-A licence has been granted for the house in Baltic Street, Montrose.
+The short-term let licence was granted for the house in Baltic Street, Montrose.
 Image: Google

 A property firm owner has rejected claims of “unneighbourly conduct” as Angus councillors passed his bid for a Montrose short-term let.